5 Ways to Attract More Customers With Eco-Friendly Practices

 5. Upgrade Old Kitchen Equipment

-As time goes on, the constant wear and tear of using once new kitchen equipment can start to take its toll.
+As time goes on, the constant wear and tear of using once new kitchen equipment can take its toll.
 Old equipment can use up more energy than newer models of energy efficient ovens, dishwashers, and refrigerators.
 When you buy, make sure you look for the Energy Star rating, which ensures that the equipment you’re buying will be the most energy efficient, saving you on your utility costs.
 Upgrading your old kitchen equipment can be a cost-effective investment when it comes to saving on energy, water, and electricity, as well as being great for the environment.

 Becoming more eco-friendly doesn’t always have to break the bank.
 In fact, being eco-friendly can sometimes even be profitable and cost effective.
 If you’re interested in going green or need help implementing eco-friendly practices into your business, or if you’d like to become a green certified business, visit The Green Restaurant Association for more information.